-One of my favorite blogging friends, Krista from The Happy Housie, is hosting several weeks of Spring blog hops and this week is all about Spring wreaths!
+One of my favorite blogging friends, Krista from The Happy Housie, is hosting several weeks of spring blog hops and this week is all about spring wreaths!
 (Several other talented gals are sharing wreaths today as well so be sure to look for them at the bottom!)

-When I think of Spring, I immediately think of things turning green.
+When I think of spring, I immediately think of things turning green.
 I wanted a simple wreath that implies that warmer weather has arrived, but isn’t necessarily committed to one particular season.
 That way I can enjoy it all the way up until the Fall.

 And because I’m cheap, I wanted it to be inexpensive.
 Mission accomplished.

-Here’s my very simple $7 Spring Wreath:
+Here’s my very simple Spring Greenery Wreath: